ChabriGanesh/Screen-time-analysis/README.md

     order=df["Primary_Device"].value_counts().index,
     legend=False
     )
-11. <ins>Using 'matplotlib' library, create a distribution plot for 'Health Impacts Report':</ins>
+11. Using 'matplotlib' library, create a distribution plot for 'Health Impacts Report':
      Hue: hue="Health_Impacts"
      Explanation:
      The hue corresponds to various health impact categories reported (e.g., eyesight issues, headaches, etc.).
 Each category is shown in a different color in the count bars tuned horizontally.
      Coloring by health impact helps quickly compare how many children report each type of health effect.
     ```
     plt.figure(figsize=(10,5))
     sns.countplot(